unexist/blog/_posts/2022-07-21-orchestration-with-nomad.md

 ![image](/assets/images/nomad/update_success.png)

-Normally, our next step should be to install some kind of load balancer, add ports and addresses of our instances to it and call it a day.
+Normally, our next step should be to install some kind of load balancer, add ports and addresses of our instances and call it a day.
 This involves lots of manual labor and also invites problems like changes of addresses and/or ports, whenever [Nomad][30] has to make a new allocation for an instance.